Rogers Best Canadian Film Award

 The Rogers Best Canadian Film Award is presented annually by the Toronto Film Critics Association to the film judged by the organization's members as the year's best Canadian film.
 In 2012, the cash prize accompanying the award was increased to $100,000, making it the largest arts award in Canada.
 Each year, two runners-up also receive $5,000.
 The award is funded and presented by Rogers Communications, which is a founding sponsor of the association's awards gala.

 In 2023, the TFCA announced changes to the award.
 Instead of a single $100,000 prize presented to a mixed shortlist of narrative and documentary films, the organization will now present two $50,000 prizes, one for narrative features and one for documentaries.

-Unlike the other Toronto Film Critics Association awards, whose winners are announced in mid-December or early January each year, the Best Canadian Film award only has its finalists announced at that time, and the winner of the award is then announced at the organization's gala in March.
+Unlike the other Toronto Film Critics Association awards, whose winners are announced in mid-December each year, the Best Canadian Film award only has its finalists announced at that time, and the winner of the award is then announced at the organization's gala in March.